-The - and + keys can be pressed to move down and up to adjacent bands.
+The - and + keys can be pressed to move down and up to adjacent bands as defined in the Band configuration screen.

-4.7 Input analysis
+4.8 Input analysis

 The Input analysis application is one of the most interesting screens in the QDX Terminal application suite.
 It shows a "waterfall" which scrolls upward, with the measured audio frequency shown as a yellow block in each row, with its horizontal position determined by its frequency.
 The scroll rate, and the screen width, are adjustable.
 The application can be used for checking the accuracy of the frequency analysis (for example when changing configuration parameters "Minimum cycles" and "Minimum samples" at various incoming audio frequencies).